|tadyatha om gate gate paragate parasamgate bodhi svaha

 When the dried leaf on the tree just drops down, it doesn't need to be torn away like the green one has to be.
 Let us do these things under social, official, or external compulsions if they are necessary; but let our hearts not be enthralled by them."

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Vrischika-Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spirituality Wisdom Cycles of Lightbody-liftoff Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Vṛścika-Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spirituality Wisdom Cycles of re-Death and re-Birth

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!